irisida/swift-developer/README.md

 ### SwiftUI Tinder clone

-- [Tinder clone iOS](https://github.com/irisida/netflix-swiftui) - A SwiftUI clone of the iOS Tinder dating app
+- [Tinder clone iOS](https://github.com/irisida/netflix-swiftui) - A SwiftUI clone of the iOS Tinder dating app.
+Focuses on swipable features.
+Has some UIKit interop for some features but is 95% SwiftUI.
+Includes the use of a placeholder images service instead of using real people as the image samples.

 ### SwiftUI Netflix clone

 - [Netflix clone iOS](https://github.com/irisida/netflix-swiftui) - A SwiftUI clone of the iOS Netflix app.
 Complex multipart views and autoplaying video as highlighted features.
 Dark themed app.
+Vodeo samples use a standard free video resource and does not actually play any copyrighted video or other materials under copyright.

 ### SwiftUI Twitter clone